-Policy 15.1.18 - Avoid the discharge of untreated human sewage from land based activities to waterbodies or coastal waters.
+Policy 15.1.18 - Avoid the discharge of untreated human sewage to waterbodies or from land based activities to coastal waters.

 The discharge of untreated human sewage to water has the potential for significant adverse effects on the life supporting capacity of freshwater and marine ecosystems as well as the recreational and commercial use of the waters.
 Such discharges are also culturally offensive to Marlborough's tangata whenua iwi and the wider community.
-For these reasons, it is appropriate to avoid any discharge of untreated human sewage to waterbodies or coastal waters through prohibited activity rules.
+For these reasons, it is appropriate to avoid any discharge of untreated human sewage to waterbodies or from land based activities to coastal waters through prohibited activity rules.